Contents

 National governments issue bonds to cover expenditures when tax revenues are insufficient.
 In other words, they run a budget deficit.
 And they issue bonds to cover the deficit.

-The government may increase the deficit – and therefore, issue bonds – when pursuing an expansionary fiscal policy in which the government increases spending and cuts taxes.
-Or, the government is building infrastructure which requires significant funding, making tax revenues insufficient to cover expenditures.
+The government may increase the deficit.
+It may issue bonds when pursuing an expansionary fiscal policy.
+This happens when it increases spending and cuts taxes.
+Or, the government may be building infrastructure that requires significant funding, making tax revenues insufficient to cover expenditures.

 Sovereign bond currency

-National governments may issue sovereign bonds in local currency or in foreign currencies.
+National governments may issue sovereign bonds in local or foreign currencies.
 However, foreign currency-denominated bonds usually have lower credit ratings than local ones.
-That’s because bonds denominated in foreign currencies are considered riskier because they contain translation risk.
+Bonds denominated in foreign currencies are considered riskier because they contain translation risk.

-While it can print local currency to redeem local currency bonds (regardless of its effect on inflation), the government does not do so to redeem foreign currency bonds.
+The government can print local currency to redeem local currency bonds.
+This action is taken regardless of its effect on inflation.
+However, the government does not print money to redeem foreign currency bonds.
 Instead, the government relies on foreign currency reserves (which are limited) to repay foreign currency bonds.
-Indeed, the government can print money and exchange it for foreign currencies; however, it can lead to depreciation and disrupt macroeconomic stability.

 Sovereign bond credit rating

 Government bonds usually have a higher credit rating than other bonds, such as corporate bonds.
-Therefore, sovereign bonds are considered less risky than corporate bonds and, for this reason, serve as a benchmark for corporate bonds.
+Sovereign bonds are considered less risky than corporate bonds.
+For this reason, they serve as a benchmark for corporate bonds.
 However, sometimes, rating agencies assign corporate bond ratings higher than sovereign ratings.

 Furthermore, sovereign bond ratings vary between countries.
 Bonds issued by developing country governments are naturally riskier – and therefore, lower-rated – than bonds issued by developed countries.
-Developed countries with the highest ratings (AAA) from the S&P are Singapore, Australia, Canada, Germany, Norway, Sweden, Luxembourg, the Netherlands, and Switzerland as of October 10, 2022.
+Developed countries with the highest ratings (AAA) from the S&P include Singapore, Australia, and Canada.
+Germany, Norway, and Sweden also have the highest ratings as of October 10, 2022.
+Additionally, Luxembourg, the Netherlands, and Switzerland hold these top ratings.
 Meanwhile, the United States, United Kingdom, and France rated AA +, AA, and AA.
 Meanwhile, Indonesia received a BBB rating from S&P.

 Local government

-Local governments issue non-sovereign bonds to finance projects in their local areas, such as roads, airports, ports, schools, and infrastructure improvements.
-They may be federal, provincial, and municipal governments.
+Local governments can be federal, provincial, or municipal.
+They issue non-sovereign bonds to finance projects in their local areas.
+These projects include roads, airports, ports, schools, and infrastructure improvements.

 We may know municipal bonds (municipal bonds).
 Yes, that is an example of a non-sovereign bond.

 Local governments repay bonds through local taxes under their jurisdiction.
-Or they source it from the cash flows generated by the projects they finance.
+Alternatively, they source repayment from the cash flows generated by the projects they finance.
 Usually, local bond issuance also has full support from the national government.

 Trends in non-sovereign bonds vary between countries.
 For example, some countries may not delegate authority to local governments and concentrate budgeting under the national government.
 Or the municipal bond market is underdeveloped due to regulatory issues.
 Thus, local governments are not authorized or challenged to issue bonds.

-However, in some countries, such as the United States, the local government bond market is increasing.
-For example, on November 7, 2019, outstanding municipal bonds reached $3.7 trillion.
-That amount jumped from $361 billion in 1981.
+However, the local government bond market is increasing in some countries, such as the United States.
+For example, on November 7, 2019, outstanding municipal bonds reached $3.7 trillion, a jump from $361 billion in 1981.

 Supranational organization

-Supranational organizations refer to global entities without being based in a specific country.
+Supranational organizations refer to global entities without a specific country of origin.
 They have members in many countries.
 The World Bank and the International Monetary Fund are examples of supranational organizations.
 The European Investment Bank is another example.

 Supranational organizations issue bonds to fund their operations and projects.
 They then pay for the coupon payments through operating income.
 Like sovereign bonds, they usually have high ratings.
 In addition, they are issued in large amounts, so the market is also liquid.

 Take the World Bank as an example.
 The agency has issued bonds since 1947 and is rated AAA by major rating agencies.
-And as of June 30, 2022, the institution’s total borrowings have reached $256.9 billion.
-In FY2022, the agency raised $40.8 billion of medium and long-term debt.
+As of June 30, 2022, the institution’s total borrowings had reached $256.9 billion.
+In FY2022, the agency raised $40.8 billion of medium—and long-term debt.
 Debt securities issued include sustainable development bonds, green bonds, non-core currency bonds, structured notes, and callable bonds.

 Quasi-government institutions